I just want to pay:

 - Federal Schedule L of Form 1120.

-Business personal property tax returns must be filed by May 1 with:
+Business personal property tax returns must be filed by May 1 (or the next business day if May 1 falls on a weekend) with:

 If a business does not file a return by May 1, the City will conduct a statutory assessment of the account and bill accordingly.